klykinsjobs/IncrementalMauiApp/README.md

 # IncrementalMauiApp

 A cross-platform incremental (idle) game built with C# and .NET MAUI.
-This micro-project demonstrates dynamic UI updates and a lightweight game loop using async / await.
+This micro-project demonstrates dynamic UI updates, a lightweight game loop using async / await, and unit testing with xUnit.

 ## Looking for more?
 For a more in-depth example of my work, see my flagship project: [Game Elements](https://github.com/klykinsjobs/Game-Elements).